Elton John: AIDS foundation

 To raise money for his AIDS charity, John annually hosts a White Tie & Tiara Ball on the grounds of his home in Old Windsor in Berkshire, to which many celebrities are invited.
 The ninth annual White Tie & Tiara Ball took place on 28 June 2007.
 The menu consisted of a truffle soufflé followed by surf and turf and a giant knickerbocker glory ice cream.
 An auction followed, emceed by Stephen Fry.
 A Rolls-Royce "Phantom" drophead coupe and a piece of Tracey Emin's artwork both raised £800,000 for the charity fund, with the total amount raised reaching £3.5 million.
-Later John sang "Delilah" with Tom Jones and "Big Spender" with Shirley Bassey.
-The 2011 guests included Prince Andrew's former wife Sarah Ferguson, Elizabeth Hurley and George Michael. and the auction raised £5 million, adding to the £45 million the balls have raised for John's foundation.
+Later, John sang "Delilah" with Tom Jones and "Big Spender" with Shirley Bassey.
+The 2011 guests included Prince Andrew's former wife Sarah Ferguson, Elizabeth Hurley and George Michael; the auction raised £5 million, adding to the £45 million the balls have raised for John's foundation.

-On February 23, 2023, The Elton John AIDS Foundation donated $125,000 via UNITED24.
-These funds will purchase 10 biochemistry analyzers, to help make sure that all Ukrainians living with HIV can continue to access high-quality care and treatment.
+On 23 February 2023 The Elton John AIDS Foundation donated $125,000 via United24 to purchase ten biochemistry analysers, to help assure that all Ukrainians living with HIV can continue to access high-quality care and treatment.

 Other charity work

-John and his husband David Furnish founded the Elton John Charitable Trust in 2007, which has supported over 100 charities.
-In 2014, John launched the Elton John Sports Fund to help citizens with training and competition costs for over 50 sports.
+John and Furnish founded the Elton John Charitable Trust in 2007, which has supported over 100 charities.
+In 2014 John launched the Elton John Sports Fund to help citizens with training and competition costs for over 50 sports.

-John performed "I'm Still Standing" during the One World: Together At Home television special, a benefit concert curated by Lady Gaga for Global Citizen to raise funds for the World Health Organization's COVID-19 Solidarity Response Fund.
+John performed "I'm Still Standing" during the One World: Together at Home television special, a benefit concert curated by Lady Gaga for Global Citizen to raise funds for the World Health Organization's COVID-19 Solidarity Response Fund.